 The algorithm approach is often not helpful when trying to make a specific diagnosis regarding low back pain.

-When To Speak To Your Doctor About Your Low Back Pain
+How Do I Know When It Is Time To Speak To My Doctor About Your Low Back Pain

 How long has your pain been going on for?

 Did you experience a fall or an injury that could be the cause of the condition?

 Are you having any other symptoms that could be linked to it?

 Your medical history